Sam-Wang-2019/Final_Project/README.md

 ![](Aze_BrPlt_LgPp19-Dnsty.png)

 As can be seen in the overlaps of the _histogram_ and the _probability density function_ (pdf) of density and the logarithm of population (in which case makes the plot more interpretable), the density reaches its maximum long before the log(pop19) does.
-Such outcome could be caused be the large areas of populous adm2s (such as _Baku City_ and _Lankaran_) or
+Such outcome could be caused be the large areas of populous adm2s (such as _Baku City_) or limited areas of the adm2s result in high density with moderate population.
+Either way, it can be concluded that Azerbaijan shows various patterns of relationship between population and density.